Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 All types of fileless malware attacks share one thing in common: they are extremely hard to detect.

-As fileless attacks become more popular among cybercriminals, the time it takes security teams to detect compromise has soared.
-The average dwell time for threats increased by 36 percent between 2020 and 2021.
+As fileless attacks become more popular among cybercriminals, the time it takes security teams to detect compromise is vital to stopping threats before they can do damage.
+Surprisingly, research found that the average dwell time for threats decreased in the last year, falling by nearly 1 week, from 16 days in 2022 to 10 days in 2023.
+However, ransomware attacks spurred by fileless malware continue to increase.
 The median dwell time for attacks that lead to ransomware deployment or data exfiltration is now around 34 days.

 Many fileless threats can linger even longer.
 Morphisec's incident response team has found fileless malware persisting in remote endpoints waiting for months for an opportunity for lateral movement before being detected.